-Large numbers of visitors and residents in Texas are arrested every year for alleged illegal drug crimes.
+Large numbers of visitors and residents in Texas are arrested every year for Drug / Narcotics crimes.
 Prosecutors in Denton County often seek harsh punishments for the people accused of criminal offenses involving controlled substances.

 Even if an alleged drug or narcotic crime is an individual’s first criminal offense, the possible penalties can still be severe in certain cases.
 It is extremely important for all alleged offenders facing criminal charges relating to a controlled substance to understand whether their rights were violated during an arrest, as illegal searches or seizures could lead to evidence being inadmissible in court.

 If you were arrested anywhere in Denton County for an alleged drug crime, it is in your best interest to make sure that you have legal representation before you make any kind of statement to authorities.
-Law Offices of Richard C. McConathy aggressively defends clients all over Denton County, including Lewisville, Little Elm, The Colony, Argyle, Flower Mound, Highland Village, and several other nearby communities.
+The Law Offices of Richard C. McConathy aggressively defend clients all over Denton County, including Lewisville, Little Elm, The Colony, Argyle, Flower Mound, Highland Village, and several other nearby communities.

-Denton criminal defense lawyers Richard McConathy and Brian Bolton can fight to help you achieve the most favorable outcome to your case, including possibly having the criminal charged reduced or dismissed.
+Denton criminal defense lawyers Richard McConathy and Brian Bolton can fight to help you achieve the most favorable outcome to your case, including possibly having the criminal charges reduced or dismissed.
 Call (940) 222-8004 to have our attorneys review your case and answer all of your legal questions during a free initial consultation.